Ten Shots at Building AI

 One liner: An API for cheap asynchronous inference

-Status: It didn't work for a number of reasons, but led to me meeting Hongyin.
+Status: It didn't work for a number of reasons, but the best thing that happened was it led to me meeting Hongyin.

 (Bonus) Project 11: Stealth Materials Science Company